syncfusion-content/windowsforms-docs/WindowsForms/Grid/Serialization.md

 ---
 layout: post
-title: Serialization of GridControl for Syncfusion Essential Windows Forms
+title: Serialization of GridControl | WinForms | Syncfusion
 description: This section explains on how to serialize and deserialize GridControl.
 platform: windowsforms
 control: GridControl